nfcortega89/capstone2/README.md

-Airtime is a frontend react app that shows users some of the legal fly-zones in San Diego along with the weather conditions.
+Who’s Hungry is a backend app powered by Yummly API that allows users to search for healthy yet delicious recipes.

 <b>Getting Started</b>